alshoja/Codeignitor-configured/readme.rst

 Installation
 ************

-I had already Done it for you ,simply use the package and thats the purpose of this package Enjoy Coding :)
+I had already done it for you ,simply use the package and thats the purpose of this package Enjoy Coding :)
-Please change Database username and Pasword according to your Credentials in you server.
+Please change Database username and Password according to your Credentials in you server.

 *******
 License